 - Bears may attack all age classes of cattle, swine and sheep.
 Grizzlies are more likely to prey on larger animals while black bears are more likely to prey on calves.

-How do I know if a cougar attacked my livestock?
+How to know if a cougar attacked livestock

 - Injuries are most often to the neck, throat and skull.